 Conventional valve-gated hot-runner systems have a tough time handling these challenges.
 Opening and closing all the valve gates at the same time necessarily limits the degree of control over weld or knit lines, gas traps, localized packing, and unbalanced flow.
 Fortunately, there is a technique that provides almost unlimited control over which parts of a tool fill when and how fast.
 It’s called sequential valve gating, or SVG.
 Adding a programmed time sequence to the opening and closing of valve gates is not new technology, but moulders are gradually gaining appreciation of its problem-solving prowess.

 Multi-shot (Pick & Place / Rotary) Moulds

-Multi-shot (or two-shot) molding is the process of physically bonding two different materials into one component within one manufacturing process.
-A proven technology that is used across many industries, multi-shot molding allows multiple materials to be injected into separate locations on the same mold.
+Multi-shot (or two-shot) moulding is the process of physically bonding two different materials into one component within one manufacturing process.
+A proven technology that is used across many industries, multi-shot moulding allows multiple materials to be injected into separate locations on the same mould.
 Different surfaces, even incompatible materials, can be securely bonded into a single component that is stronger and more durable than its two-piece counterpart.

 Complex Aluminum Prototype Moulds

-In other cases, aluminum tools are designed such that potential changes can still be made during the development process (e.g. if prototype iterations are to be made during injection molding).
-In general, aluminum tools are easier to machine than steel tooling and so iterative design changes are typically less burdensome.
+In other cases, aluminum tools are designed such that potential changes can still be made during the development process (e.g. if prototype iterations are to be made during injection moulding).
+In general, aluminum tools are easier to machine than steel tooling, and so iterative design changes are typically less burdensome.

-The unique needs of each application usually drive demand for multi-material parts, and molders have many options for production techniques.
+The unique needs of each application usually drive demand for multi-material parts, and moulders have many options for production techniques.
 Since each multi-material application is unique, there’s no standard best method for success.
-Each molding solution must be tailored to meet the needs of the final product.
+Each moulding solution must be tailored to meet the needs of the final product.